charliecalvert/CloudNotes/Assignments/Prog272Final2016.md

 - At least one of the following:
   - High Tech Energy Overview Page
   - High Tech Energy Types Page
+- Menu works on both desktop and mobile device

 This demonstrates your ability to take some of the concepts taught in the core portion of the course and implement them on your own with a minimum of hand holding.